Teamwork/node-afk/README.md

 */
 ```

-### AFK.addListener(timeUntilAway, callback)
+### AFK.addListener(secondsUntilAway, callback)

-- `timeUntilAway` - Seconds without activity to classify a user as away
+- `secondsUntilAway` - Seconds without activity to classify a user as away

-- `callback(data, error)` - Function that will be called when the user status changed.
+- `callback(error, data)` - Function that will be called when the user status changed.

     - `data` will be an `object` that contains the properties: